kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

 If multiple clusters export a `Service` with the same namespaced name, they will be recognized as a single combined service.
-For example, if 5 clusters export `my-svc.my-ns`, each cluster will have one `ServiceImport` named `my-svc` in the `my-ns` namespace and it will be associated with endpoints from all exporting clusters.
+For example, if 5 clusters export `my-svc.my-ns`, each importing cluster will have one `ServiceImport` named `my-svc` in the `my-ns` namespace and it will be associated with endpoints from all exporting clusters.
 Properties of the `ServiceImport` (e.g. ports, topology) will be derived from a merger of component `Service` properties.

 Existing implementations of Kubernetes Service API (e.g. kube-proxy) can be extended to present `ServiceImports` alongside traditional `Services`.